Jeremyugo/Sports-classifier-using-ResNet-50/README.md

 ## Sports-classifier-using-ResNet-50 (95% accuracy)

-## Note: **The jupyter notebook is large and can;t be rendered by github.
+### Note: **The jupyter notebook is large and can't be rendered by github.
 A rendered version can be found [here](https://nbviewer.org/github/Jeremyugo/Sports-classifier-using-ResNet-50/blob/main/sports-classification-resnet50-95-acc.ipynb)**

 This repository contains a deep learning project where a model was built using the base layers of pre-trained ResNet-50 model.
 The model was trained on 13,000 images of sports images and achieved an accuracy of 95% on the test set.
 To futher improve the model's accuracy, 65 top layers of the base model (ResNet-50) were set to trainable, and trained using a learning rate lower by a factor of 10 than the initial learning rate.